First anniv: Law FM promises improved educative, exciting progs

 By Olasunkanmi Akoni

-Management and staff of 103.5 Law FM Radio Station has promised to build on its present achievements by providing Lagos residents with improved illuminating programmes and news.
+Management and staff of 103.5 Law FM Radio Station have promised to build on their achievements by providing Lagos residents with improved programmes and news.

 The Managing Director of the station, Mrs. Abiola Tayo-Oyetibo, expressed this during a media briefing on activities lined up for the commemoration of the first anniversary of the station.

-Tayo-Oyetibo, who said the radio station which kicked off airing programmes in February 2021, maintained that despite it is a station meant to drive better understanding of issues around law, its programmes and news were presented in format and languages understood by lay man because the station is not meant for lawyers and people in the legal profession alone.
+Tayo-Oyetibo, who said the radio station which kicked off airing programmes in February 2021, maintained that despite it being a station meant to drive better understanding of issues around law, its programmes and news were presented in format and languages understood by laymen because the station is not meant for lawyers and people in the legal profession alone.

 She stated that residents thought the station was for lawyers but when people started listening they got to know it was for all residents.